By Holly Reisem Hanna

 - Tutor Group hires individuals to teach English as a second language (ESL).
 Applicants are required to have a college degree, as well as computer skills and knowledge.
 The Tutor Group is open 24 hours a day seven days a week.
 Teachers will be required to teach a minimum of 15 classes per week.
 ESL teachers are paid a base rate for each class taught, and rates are determined by experience and other qualifications.

-- VIPKID hires individuals who have a Bachelor's Degree (in any field) or individuals with an Associate's Degree in Education to teach English online to kids in China.
-The pay is $14.00 – $22.00 per hour and payments are made through direct bank deposits between the 10th and 15th of each month.
+- VIPkids hires individuals who have at least one year of teaching experience to teach English online to kids in China.
+The pay is $18.00 – $22.00 per hour and payments are made through direct bank deposits between the 10th and 15th of each month.

 Other ways to charge for your expertise.